charliecalvert/CloudNotes/Assignments/ExpressBasics.md

 #Turn it in

 Place your project files in the folder of your repository specified above.
-In the same folder of your repository, or attached to your assignment, include a screen shot of your project running in a browser.
+In the root of same folder of your repository, or attached to your assignment, include a screen shot of your project running in a browser.

 ![shot](https://drive.google.com/uc?export=view&id=0B25UTAlOfPRGS0lFaUNiY3RjOUE)